EXCLUSIVE-IMF eyes expanded access to emergency aid for food shocks - sources | Headlines

 EXCLUSIVE-IMF eyes expanded access to emergency aid for food shocks - sources

-If approved, it would temporarily increase existing access limits and allow all member countries to borrow up to an additional 50% of their IMF quota under the IMF's Rapid Financing Instrument, and the Rapid Credit Instrument that serves low-income countries, the sources said.
+If approved, it would temporarily increase existing access limits and allow all member countries to borrow up to an additional 50% of their IMF quota under the IMF's Rapid Financing Instrument, while low-income countries could tap the Rapid Credit Facility, the sources said.
 "The concept is simple, but it could help many countries," said one of the sources.

+Masood Ahmed, a former IMF official who now heads the non-profit Center for Global Development think tank, welcomed the move and said the IMF existed precisely to help countries deal with the kind of balance of payments shock unleashed by the war.
+"It's good news, and I'm glad they're doing it, but I wouldn't stop at that," Ahmed told Reuters.

 An IMF spokesperson last week told Reuters the global lender "continues to closely engage with the Ukrainian authorities and is currently exploring all feasible options to provide further support to Ukraine in these challenging circumstances."
 Ukraine's overseas creditors have backed a two-year freeze in payments on almost $20 billion in international bonds, but the country must make $635 million in principal payments on prior IMF loans beginning in mid-September.